-About 70.7 percent of the vulnerable cohort are non-white: 27.3 percent are Black, 14.3 percent are Asian, 26.4 percent are Hispanic, and 2.7 percent are of other races.
-42 percent of White women in this cohort are categorized as vulnerable; 8.2 percent of this cohort have some form of disability, and 70.3 percent of those with disabilities are categorized as vulnerable.
+• About 70.7 percent of the vulnerable cohort is non-white: 27.3 percent is Black, 14.3 percent is Asian, 26.4 percent is Hispanic, and 2.7 percent is of other races.
+42 percent of White women in this cohort are categorized as vulnerable; 8.2 percent of this cohort has some form of disability, and 70.3 percent of those with disabilities are categorized as vulnerable.